 “His deep knowledge of local politics, community culture and the regional health system provided invaluable advice to KU administrators and KU Endowment fundraising staff in building a critical level of community support for not only the initial founding of the School of Medicine in Salina, but for the future expansion and growth of the permanent facilities for KU’s presence in Salina,” says Dale Seuferling, j’77, president of KU Endowment.

 For Kansas Athletics, he served on the 2001 search committee for a KU football coach.
 The Mizes also are longtime members of the Williams Education Fund.

 Alumni and friends gathered at Maceli’s Banquet Hall Sept.
 9 to honor two outstanding Jayhawks with the Fred Ellsworth Medallion, the highest award presented to individuals by the Alumni Association.

 This year’s recipients are Jill Sadowsky Docking, c’78, g’84, and Allyn Risley, e’72.
 Learn more about Docking and Risley here.

 Fred Ellsworth, c’22, led the Association staff as executive secretary from 1924 to 1963.
 Since 1975 the Fred Ellsworth Medallion has honored individuals “who have provided unique and significant service to the University.”
 The recipients are recognized at a special dinner in conjunction with the fall Board of Directors meeting and introduced during the home football game that weekend.

-Watch the slideshow below to see photos from the event, or click here to view the pictures on Flickr.
+Check out the snapshots below to see photos from the event, or click here to view the pictures on Flickr.

 The Association will present the 2016 Fred Ellsworth Medallion Sept.
 9 to two exceptional Jayhawks, Jill Sadowsky Docking, c’78, g’84, and Allyn Risley, e’72.